 - Change agent roles in the process of technological innovation.

 - The role of Activity System analysis and contradiction in the innovation process.

 Elaine is a member of the International Society of Cultural-historical Activity Research (ISCAR) and actively participates within the UK & Ireland branch.

 Elaine is an External Examiner at Bolton University.
-She was previously External Examiner at Salford Business School.
+She was previously an External Examiner at Salford Business School.

 Scudamore, R. & Arici, E. ePioneers: Taking ownership of e-learning.”SEDA Issue 10.1, 2009

 Scudamore, R. & Arici, E. (2010).
 Taking ownership of e-learning: a transferable mentoring model.
 In, Creanor, L., Hawkridge, D., Ng, K., Rennie, F. (Eds).
 “Into something rich and strange” – making sense of the sea-change.
 The 17th

 Association for Learning Technology Conference (ALT-C 2010).
 Held 7–9 September 2010, University of Nottingham, England, UK

 ALTC Nottingham Trent University 2011.
 “Taking the fear out of e-learning: Support through a transferable mentoring model”.

 Intercultural Business Communication: Bridging the Workplace and the Classroom